awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-cloudwatch.md

 You can publish the data gathered by AWS Elastic Beanstalk enhanced health reporting to Amazon CloudWatch as custom metrics\.
 Publishing metrics to CloudWatch lets you monitor changes in application performance over time and identify potential issues by tracking how resource usage and request latency scale with load\.

-By publishing metrics to CloudWatch, you also make them available for use with monitoring graphs and alarms\.
+By publishing metrics to CloudWatch, you also make them available for use with [monitoring graphs](environment-health-console.md#environment-health-console-graphs) and [alarms](using-features.alarms.md)\.
 One free metric, *EnvironmentHealth* is enabled automatically when you use enhanced health reporting\.
 Custom metrics other than *EnvironmentHealth* incur standard [CloudWatch charges](https://aws.amazon.com/cloudwatch/pricing/)\.

 To publish CloudWatch custom metrics for an environment, you must first enable enhanced health reporting on the environment\.
-See  for instructions\.
+See [Enabling AWS Elastic Beanstalk Enhanced Health Reporting](health-enhanced-enable.md) for instructions\.

 + [Enhanced Health Reporting Metrics](#health-enhanced-cloudwatch-metrics)